Liverpool slate club owners legends for using government aid for staff on leave

 It is reported that some 200 staff members are affected and that they will receive 80% of their salary thanks to a financial rescue program put in place by the British government, Liverpool completing the rest.

-Leaking English Premier League (EPL) leader follows Tottenham Hotspur, Newcastle, Bournemouth and Norwich as he turns to bailout, but defending champion Manchester City said on Sunday that he would not use the money of the taxpayer.
+Leaking English Premier League (EPL) leader follows Tottenham Hotspur, Newcastle, Bournemouth and Norwich as he turns to bailout, but defending champion Manchester City said on Sunday that he would not use the money taxpayers.

 “The club has confirmed that these staff members will receive 100% of their salary to ensure that no staff member is financially disadvantaged.
 Last month the club also confirmed that they would pay their staff during the day and outside day during the Premier League suspension, “read a statement on the Liverpool website.